falkTX/falkTX/README.md

 ### Cadence and tools

+# TODO describe being abandoned, but the start of other tools that have grown from it

 One of the very first projects I started is Cadence, as a way to learn GUI programming and have something useful for managing JACK and Linux audio.
 All code was initially written in Python with Qt as the GUI, with a few tools later converted to C++ for having proper realtime performance.